dpgaspar/Flask-AppBuilder/docs/security.rst

        It's the web server responsibility to authenticate the user, useful for intranet sites, when the server (Apache, Nginx) is configured to use kerberos, no need for the user to login with username and password on F.A.B.
 :OAUTH: Authentication using OAUTH (v1 or v2).
 You need to install flask-oauthlib.
+:CAS: Authentication using CAS (suport protocols 1.0, 2.0, 3.0, SAML).
+You need to install python-cas.
+      It is  True SSO(Single Sign-On).

 Configure the authentication type on config.py, take a look at :doc:`config`